programming-notes/active-record-intro-creating-tables-challenge/README.md

 *Figure 3.*  Active Record migration for creating a dogs table based on Figure 1.

 To create the dogs table from Figure 1 in SQL, we would write code akin to what we see in Figure 2.
 But, now we'll want to write Active Record migrations to do this.
-An Active Record migration for creating this same dogs table is provided in the file `db/migrate/20140901164300_create_dogs.rb`, and it's code can be seen in Figure 3.
+An Active Record migration for creating this same dogs table is provided in the file `db/migrate/20140901164300_create_dogs.rb`, and its code can be seen in Figure 3.

 In the migration, we define a class that inherits from the class `ActiveRecord::Migration`—we get access to the behaviors necessary for working with the database through inheritance.
 Our class is named `CreateDogs`.
 The name of the class describes what this migration is doing; it creates the dogs table.